Impact

 Guiding the Introduction of Surgical Robots

-HSRU led research demonstrated that robotic assisted surgery can improve patient outcomes and change the way that surgical services are delivered.
+HSRU (now ACE) led research demonstrated that robotic assisted surgery can improve patient outcomes and change the way that surgical services are delivered.
 The research has provided evidence for Healthcare Improvement Scotland and NICE, informing new guidelines about the use of robot-assisted procedures to treat prostate cancer.
 Surgical robots

 The research findings have proved the business case for the substantial investment required for these robots.
 Over the last decade, the number of robots used for radical prostatectomy surgeries in the UK has increased from 10 to 55.